-Surveillance technology is creeping into more areas of our lives than ever before, from CCTV on the streets to spyware on our computers.
+Surveillance technology is creeping into more areas of our lives, from street CCTV to computer spyware.

 You can use this technology to improve your life, from securing your home to investigating a mysterious theft at your business.
 But what happens when unwanted surveillance starts to affect you?
 This is where counter surveillance comes in.

-Counter surveillance techniques, tools and devices can help to protect you from a whole range of potential threats.
+Counter-surveillance techniques, tools and devices can help protect you from a range of potential threats.
 These include:

 - Theft of company secrets.

 Counter surveillance can help you to secure the devices you use for banking and sharing private information.
-It can also shield your property from unwanted surveillance, to protect the privacy of your family.
+It can also shield your property from unwanted surveillance to protect your family's privacy.

-For businesses, counter surveillance is even more crucial.
-A major cyber attack could be catastrophic, for your company reputation as well as your finances.
+For businesses, counter-surveillance is even more crucial.
+A major cyber attack could be catastrophic for your company's reputation and finances.
 It could even land you in legal difficulties.

-We’ve looked at why counter surveillance is so important in our increasingly digital world, but how exactly can you protect yourself from all these different threats?
+We’ve examined why counter-surveillance is so important in our increasingly digital world, but how can you protect yourself from these threats?

 In many cases, it’s tech to the rescue.
-Thankfully, counter surveillance tech is now much more accessible and affordable to the everyday buyer.
-This means you don’t need to bring in a specialist counter surveillance team to sweep the building, or spend a fortune on high-level expert equipment.
+Thankfully, counter-surveillance tech is much more accessible and affordable to the everyday buyer.
+This means you don’t need to bring in a specialist counter-surveillance team to sweep the building or spend a fortune on high-level expert equipment.